 It's hard to beat University of Arkansas at Pine Bluff if you wish to pursue Agricultural Economics & Business as a major.
 Pine Bluff, Arkansas is an excellent surrounding for young people who relish the active urban lifestyle.

 University of Arkansas is among your top options if you want to study Agricultural Economics & Business.
-Graduates of the agricultural business program make an average of $37,449 in their early career salary and $77,946 in their mid-career salary.
+University of Arkansas agricultural economics & business majors make 1.6% more than the average agricultural business graduate.
 University of Arkansas is among the largest schools in Arkansas.